Learn to Speak Scouting

 Unit

-The entity that conducts Scouting for the chartered organization; it consists of registered youth members and registered adult volunteer members.
+This organization conducts Scouting for the chartered organization.
+Its members are registered youth and adult volunteers.
 A unit may be a pack, troop, team, crew, or ship.

 Varsity Scout